14sudharsan/MacAddress/README.md

   2. Install following linux packages curl and jq

-  3.signup in https://macaddress.io and get the apikey to used in program to generate the output.
+  3. signup in https://macaddress.io and get the apikey to used in program to generate the output.

 # Usage